Type and press Enter.

 1880 – 1920

-A Crop & A Tonic
+Cannabis As A Crop And Tonic

 At the end of the 19th century, hemp was a widely cultivated crop.
 A vital component of the agricultural landscape valued for its industrial uses such as fiber for textiles, paper, and rope.
 At the dawn of the 20th century, the temperance movement gained momentum, leading to increased scrutiny of various substances such as alcohol.
 Due to the Mexican Revolution (1910-1920) and the influx of Mexican immigrants into the United States, cannabis was associated with Mexican culture.
 Anti-Mexican sentiment influenced the demonization of the plant.
 Fearful of the perceived social and moral consequences, in the 1920s various states criminalized cannabis.
 At that time public awareness was limited and consumption was modest.
 Cannabis tinctures and extracts were available as over-the-counter remedies and pharmaceutical preparations.
 Cannabis was used as an ingredient in tonics promoted as remedies for pain, insomnia, and nervous disorders.